 Educate yourself about climate change

-This leads us to the next important point – educate yourself about climate change and what you can do to help.
+This leads us to the final point – educate yourself about climate change and what you can do to help.

 - Find out how you can improve your recycling habits and the types of packaging that are better for the environment.

 - Read about different foods and their impact on the environment and consider changing some of your eating habits.